Port Contact: John Budd / Peter Wells

 From isolation into friendship

-I believe that my role as Chaplain is to look after the spiritual and physical welfare of the seamen I meet to the best of my ability.
+I believe that my role as Port Missionary is to look after the spiritual and physical welfare of the seamen I meet to the best of my ability.
 Often this simply involves offering a hand of friendship and providing a listening ear.
-Seafaring can be a desperately lonely and isolating job and many of the men and women I meet tell me of the awful sense of isolation they endure, cut off from their family and friends for months on end.
+Seafaring can be a desperately lonely and isolating job and some of the men and women I meet tell me of the sense of isolation they endure, cut off from their family and friends for months on end.
 This loneliness can be especially pronounced for Christian crew members, as they miss the fellowship and sharing that forms such an important part of our faith.
-Often I’ll take them shopping in Portsmouth or for trip over to the island.
+Sometimes I’ll take them shopping in Portsmouth or for trip over to the island.
 That said, there is no doubt that seafarers form a very tight-knit community.
 Recently I visited a ship where a member of the crew had died at sea.
-I was greatly touched by the depth of sadness shown by his 20 colleagues.
+I was greatly touched by the depth of sadness shown by his 20 colleagues and their willingness to be comforted and challenged by the Word of God..

 Welcome to the ‘Solent Team’

 I am very capably supported by three other SCFS colleagues who together make up the ‘Solent Team’ and who help me to carry God’s Word to visiting seafarers.
-John Budd, who also lives on the island, is in many ways my right-hand-man and he does a wonderful job of befriending those we meet and sharing the Good News of the Gospel with them.
-Chris Hanna used to be a skipper and a pilot, so he knows Portsmouth docks like the back of his hand, which is an enormous boon to us.
+John Budd, who also lives on the island has been involved in visiting ships since 2006 and does a wonderful job of befriending those we meet and sharing the Good News of the Gospel with them.
+Chris Hanna used to be a skipper of the pilot launch, so he knows Portsmouth docks like the back of his hand, which is an enormous boon to us.
 And finally there is Pete Cook from Waterlooville on the mainland.
-Pete often meets us off the Hover craft and drives us to Portsmouth, sharing the job of visiting ships.
+Pete Cook has now retired from serving in the S.C.F.S. (see below)

 The gift of communication